 The Black Angel, the Grim Reaper, Lord of the Cemetery… It goes by many names and has been represented in many ways.
 In the past, it was a source of terror and fascination, from the Dance of Death to the Art of Dying.
 Nowadays, it is being driven out or – worse still – is the subject of ‘necroposing’.
-So what do contemporary Polish artists have to say about death?
-We present the works of eleven artists contemplating the theme of transience.
+What do contemporary Polish artists have to say about death?
+Here, Culture.pl presents the works of 11 artists contemplating the theme of transience.

 Death in virtual reality

-Magda Hueckel’s grim photographs emphasise fear of transience in a somewhat surreal manner.
+Magda Hueckel’s grim photographs emphasise the fear of transience in a somewhat surreal manner.
 The effect of images of a young woman’s body superimposed onto decomposing plants or fruit was achieved using multiple exposures.
-The artist’s healthy body is ravaged by disease, maimed, or subjected to an ageing process.
-In Kwartalnik Fotografia (35/2011), Bogdan Konopka writes:
+Her healthy body is ravaged by disease, maimed or subjected to an ageing process.
+In Kwartalnik Fotografia (Photography Quarterly) (35/2011), Bogdan Konopka writes:

 Her works bring to mind the illustrations of mysterious diseases from some retired dermatologist’s journal.